 Blanson Career and Technical Education High School’s design is unique and modern.
 The challenge was to create flexible learning environments.
 These needed to support the skills necessary for competitive careers.
 The multimillion–dollar, state–of–the–art campus is currently under construction.
-When it opens, it will be one of the most innovative career and technical learning centers in the area.
+When it opens in August, it will be one of the most innovative career and technical learning centers in the area.

 In today’s economy, only 34 percent of jobs in the economy require a high school diploma or less.
 According to the U.S. Department of Education, future economies will need highly skilled workers.
 They will need to have strong academic foundation skills.
 And they will need considerable technical knowledge and skills.
 On top of that, they must have well-developed employability skills and attributes.

 “The programs at Blanson CTE High School evolved from industry research,” said Principal Ben Ibarra.
 “We also looked at labor market data and took input from business partners.
 The goal is to train future workers who will close the skills gap in industry.

 “These are fields that are in high demand now and have a growing demand in the future job market.
 Currently, there is a skilled worker shortage.
 An aging population is reducing the labor force.
 Companies are looking for talented, skilled workers to fill these needs.”